Axelrod-Python/Axelrod/docs/tutorials/advanced/classification_of_strategies.rst

     >>> len(strategies)
     24

-Multiple filter can be specified within the filterset dictionary.
+Multiple filters can be specified within the filterset dictionary.
 To specify a range of memory_depth values, we can use the 'min_memory_depth' and 'max_memory_depth' filters::